ClickHouse/clickhouse-docs/docs/en/data-modeling/denormalization.md

 └──────────┴──────────────────────────────────────────────┴───────┘
 ```

 The main observation here is that aggregated vote statistics for each post would be sufficient for most analysis - we do not need to denormalize all of the vote information.
 For example, the current `Score` column represents such a statistic i.e. total up votes minus down votes.
-Ideally we would just be able to retrieve these statistics at query time with a simple lookup (see [dictionaries](/en/dictionary).
+Ideally, we would just be able to retrieve these statistics at query time with a simple lookup (see [dictionaries](/en/dictionary)).

 ### Users and Badges